calebAtApica/postman/README.md

 # postman
-This repo contains Postman collections demonstrating the features of Rapidmock endpoints.
+This repo contains a Postman collection demonstrating the features of Rapidmock endpoints.